-"Within an Adopting Organization's environment" will be interpreted as meaning "[w]ithin a Sport Organization's environment (including the online/virtual environment)" (CSSP Rule 3.3.1(a)).
+"Within an Adopting Organization's direct-environment, then it is covered" will be interpreted as meaning "[w]ithin a Sport Organization's environment (including the online/virtual environment)" (CSSP Rule 3.3.1(a)).

 The environment and activities of a Sport Organization includes, without limitation, offices, training facilities, hotels and vehicles during team travel, and locations where there are team (sanctioned and unsanctioned) events or gatherings.).
-A "sanctioned" event in this context means an event that was authorized or approved by the Sport Organization or a representative of the Sport Organization (CSSP Rules, footnote 9).
+A "sanctioned" event in this context means an event that was authorized or approved by the UCCMS.
+For example, incidents occurring while changing after a team practice would be covered by the UCCMS, provided that the team is under the purview of an Adopting Organization.
+Sport Organization or a representative of the Sport Organization (CSSP Rules, footnote 9).